Find Affordable College Courses

 15 Yearly Graduations

 Stanford University tops the list of the most popular school in the U.S. for educational evaluation and research majors who are seeking their master's degree.
 Each year, around 15,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $55,473 per year, while in-state graduate students, on average, pay $54,315 per year.
-The educational evaluation and research program at Stanford University awarded 15 master's degrees during the 2020-2021 school year.
-About 53% of this group were women, and 33% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $61,731 per year, while in-state graduate students, on average, pay $58,746 per year.
+During the most recent year for which we have data, 15 people received their master's degree in educational evaluation and research from Stanford.
+Around 30% of these students were from an underrepresented racial-ethnic group, and 67% were women.

 #2